SrikarPot/435-Project/Report.md

 # CSCE 435 Group project

 ## 1. Group members:
-1. First
+1. Aurko Routh
-2. Second
+2. Srikar Potlapalli
-3. Third
+3. Andrew Chian
-4. Fourth
+4. Soohwan Kim

 ---

 ## 2. _due 10/25_ Project topic

-## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)
+Performance comparison of sorting and graph algorithms with CUDA and MPI implementations

-For example:
+## 3. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)
-- Algorithm 1a (MPI + CUDA)
+We will be implementing the following algorithms in MPI and CUDA:
-- Algorithm 1b (MPI on each core)
+- Bitonic Sort
-- Algorithm 2a (MPI + CUDA)
+- Odd-Even Transport Sort
-- Algorithm 2b (MPI on each core)
+- Floyd-Warshall Algorithm